w5xd/WriteLogWizards/README.md

 The Add New Item may be repeated in order to support more than one contest from a single .DLL.
 For the WL12 wizard, use the files in WL12ModuleWizard and use the Visual Studio 2013 installation directory, but otherwise all is the same.

 <h2>Installer support</h2>
 The wizards described above generate code for a WIX installation using the kits available at http://wixtoolset.org/.
+Installing the WIX tool set after Visual Studio will result in Visual Studio support for WIX installer projects.
 While the dll's created by the wizard support self-registration, that is <b>not</b> a recommended means of installation.
 Use the .wxs files generated by the wizard to create an msi installer for your module.

-Generating the installer is not fully automated.
-The Project wizard generates a product.wxs suitable to be added to a "Windows Installer XML" Setup project.
+Generating the installer is not fully automated by these wizards.
+The Project wizard generates a product.wxs suitable to be added to a
+"Windows Installer XML" Setup project.
 And the Module wizard generates a <module-name>.wxs suitable to be added to that same Windows Installer project.
-These .wxs files are "loose" in the dll's project--they are not referenced by or needed by the dll project.
+But these .wxs files are just "loose" in the dll's project--they are not referenced by or needed by the dll project.

 Create the installer project after you have done a successfull Release build of with all the contest modules you want in your project dll.
 The relative include paths in the generated .wxs files assume this new installer project is placed in the same
 Projects/ folder as the module projects.
 Use Visual Studio File/New-Project and choose "Windows Installer XML" and "Setup Project".

-That generated a product.wxs that you discard.
+The Visual Studio wizard generated a file named product.wxs that you discard.
 Replace it with the product.wxs moved from where WriteLog Product wizard generated it.
 At the same time, move the <module-name>.wxs files that the WriteLog Module wizard generated.